Indigestion and heartburn are common in pregnancy.

 When to get medical help

-Non-urgent advice: You should see your GP if you're:
+Non-urgent advice: Contact your GP if you:

-- losing weight
+- are losing weight

-- vomiting and not keeping food down
+- are vomiting and not keeping food down

-- having difficulty swallowing
+- have difficulty swallowing

 Change your diet